 The need for home repairs and electric upgrades has proven to be a barrier for prospective participants otherwise eligible for the Residential Solar (Small) sub-program.
 Since income-eligible residents are more likely to face this obstacle to participation, the Home Repairs and Upgrades Pilot outlined in the 2022 Long-Term Plan makes additional incentives available for Approved Vendors that complete the home repairs and upgrades necessary for solar installation on owner-occupied income-eligible homes.
-The Program Administrator first seeks to connect income-eligible homes with federal, state, or nonprofit programs that fund home repairs.
-They have that compiled a list of available external funding opportunities in the External Funding List External Funding List and have included relevant information on available funding amounts-available, eligibility requirements, waitlists, contact information, and more.
+The Program Administrator first seeks to connect income-eligible homes with federal, state, or non-profit programs that fund home repairs.
+It has compiled a list of available external funding opportunities in the External Funding List and have includedExternal Funding List and includes relevant information on available funding amounts, eligibility requirements, waitlists, contact information, and more.
 The Program Administrator is available as needed to aid participants in communicating with the external home repair programs and preparing paperwork and documentation.
 The Program Administrator is tracking the ability of these external programs to help fund the needed home repairs and upgrades within ILSFA.
-If external funding is unavailable within 1 one month of the prospective participant's request, additional incentives for the Approved Vendor in the form of a REC adder may be available through the ILSFA program.
+If external funding is unavailable within one month of the prospective participant's request, additional incentives for the Approved Vendor in the form of a REC adder may be available through the ILSFA program.

 The primary goal of this Pilot is to improve participation in the Residential Solar (Small) sub-program, while also gathering information from Approved Vendors on the frequency and extent of repair needs in income-eligible homes planning to install solar panels.
 The Program Administrator is tracking this information and will include thisit in a final report of the Pilot.
-Along with this final report, proposed updates to Additional information regarding the designfuture of the Home Repairs and Upgrades Pilot will be released and available for stakeholder feedback in July 2024.
-To evaluate before the successstart of the program changes and ways to address these barriers, the Pilot is expected to run through the 2024-2025-2026 Program Year and will be informed by stakeholder feedback.
+Along with this final report, proposed, following each program year of operation.
+Due to an increase in project applications to the Home Repairs and Upgrades Pilot initiative and resulting mitigation of participation barriers for Residential Solar, the IPA has decided to extend the Home Repairs and Upgrades Pilot for a third year of operation through the 2025-2026 Program Year.
+Proposed updates to the design of the Pilot will be released and available for stakeholder feedback in July 2024.
+To evaluate the success of the program changes and ways to address these barriers, the Pilot is expected to run through the 2024-2025 Program Year and will be informed by stakeholder feedback.
+May 2025.